01 of 06

-Before getting into the nitty-gritty of cleaning, meet Rex, my high-spirited dog.
+Before getting into the nitty-gritty of cleaning, meet Rex, my high-spirited pup.
 Like many pups, he has loads of energy to burn.
-When he doesn't get to work it off outside, the second I leave, he tackles the wastebasket and plays hockey with whatever spills out.
+If he doesn't get to work it off outside, he tackles the wastebasket the second he's left alone and plays hockey with whatever spills out.

 If your dog also becomes a little homewrecker when left alone, some extra exercise each day may make your pup less prone to destructive indoor behavior according to the Human Society.

 How much exercise does your dog need?
 It varies based on your puppy's size, age, breed, and personality.
-To learn more, check out this article by the ASPCA.
-For the record, Rex gets walked three to four times per day, and his first daily outing is one hour of play time in the dog run.Continue to 3 of 6 below.
+For instance, Rex gets walked three to four times per day, and his first daily outing is one hour of play time in the dog run.Continue to 3 of 6 below.

 03 of 06